visit-dav/visit/src/doc/using_visit/Preferences/File_Locations.rst

   ``VUSER_HOME`` but on UNIX/macOS the logs on the client are written to whatever the ``CWD`` was when VisIt_ was started.
 If started by clicking on an icon, this is most likely the user's login directory.
-If started from a command-line, it is whatever the shell's ``CWD`` for that command-line was.
+If started from a command line, it is whatever the shell's ``CWD`` for that command line was.
 On the server, the logs are written to the user's login (home) directory.
 In a typical client/server scenario, the user gets gui and viewer logs locally in the ``CWD`` and mdserver and engine logs on the remote